 Appropriately Uses Anti-Anxiety Medication

-This indicates the percentage of residents who were prescribed antianxiety medications.
-These drugs are given to patients experiencing depression or anxiety.
+This metric measures the percentage of long-term stay residents which are administered antianxiety drugs.
+These medications are generally used to treat residents experiencing depression or anxiety.

 Managing Depression Among Residents

-This is the percentage of residents exhibiting signs of depression.
-Increased levels of depression could reveal lower quality care.
+This indicates the percentage of patients exhibiting depressive symptoms.
+Increased rates of depression could indicate worse patient care.

 Appropriate Vaccine Usage